Skip to main content

 You might incur additional costs associated with practice-based learning such as travel and accommodation.
 To support these costs including costs which are in excess of your usual daily travel to and from University, you may be eligible to access the NHS Learning Support Fund.
 Where it is not possible or practical for you to travel to your practice placement from your normal University address, you may be able to claim the costs of taking temporary accommodation.

 You’ll be provided with placement opportunities working with both paediatric and adult services across a variety of service user groups.
 You’ll have opportunities to participate in simulated practice, enabling you to develop your skills in a safe and controlled environment, which will also contribute to the total number of practice education sessions required.
-You’ll also have the opportunity to participate in our Telehealth and Teletherapy Practice.
 For more information visit our placements page.

 Your career